SNAPSHOT-India stocks, bonds, rupee, swap, call at 0804 GMT

 -------------------------------

-The benchmark 10-year bond yield up 5 basis points at 7.77 percent after the central bank's policy review.
+The benchmark 10-year bond yield is up 6 basis points at 7.95 percent as a global bond rout lifted government bond yields across Asia.

 INTEREST RATE SWAPS